lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 Matching Operator (MO) is a function applied between a field value provided by the parsed header and the target value. {{RFC8724}} defines 4 MO.

-The naming convention is "mo" followed by the MO name.
+The naming convention is "mo-" followed by the MO name.

 The type is "mo-type"